mskilab-org/JaBbA/README.md

 # JaBbA

-Inferring balanced cancer genome graphs using mixed integer programming analysis of read depth and junction patterns in WGS data.
+Inferring balanced cancer genome graphs with mixed-integer programming analysis of read depth and junction patterns in WGS data.

 Installation